Species Guides

 Kites are deadly when fish are up and feeding, but trolling lets you search when the bite is slow.
 Rigged ballyhoo, skirted lures, and dredges all have their place.
 The key is covering the right depth and speed until you find active fish.

 Trolling also lets you work multiple baits at once, increasing your odds.
 When you hook up, you can switch to live baiting and capitalize on the school.
-It's a flexible approach that works whether you're targeting sailfish specifically or mixing in other pelagics like mahi and kingfish.
+It's a flexible approach that works whether you're targeting sailfish specifically or mixing in other pelagics like mahi-mahi and kingfish.

 Charters Know the Spots and the Setups